 Creativity and Tradition: Studies in Medieval Rabbinic Scholarship, Literature and Thought

 This volume brings together sixteen of Ta-Shma’s outstanding studies originally written in English, four of which are published here for the first time.
 Set in Germany, northern France, Italy, Poland, and Spain, these essays focus on leading rabbinic scholars and their writings, as well as important issues of Jewish intellectual history, such as the nature of halakhah and aggadah, kabbalah and spirituality, childhood, and popular religion.

 Maimonides after 800 Years: Essays on Maimonides and His Influence

 Moses Maimonides was the most significant Jewish thinker, jurist, and doctor of the Middle Ages, and author of a monumental code of Jewish law, and the most influential and controversial work of Jewish philosophy.
 The essays in this volume were written to mark the 800th anniversary of Maimonides’ death in 1204.
 Written by the leading scholars in the field, they cover all aspects of Maimonides’ work and influence.

 Arguing the Modern Jewish Canon: Essays on Literature and Culture in Honor of Ruth R. Wisse

-Ruth Wisse is a leading scholar of Yiddish and Jewish literary studies and one of our most fearless public intellectuals on issues relating to Jewish society and culture.
+Wisse is a leading scholar of Yiddish and Jewish literary studies and a fearless public intellectual on issues relating to Jewish society and culture.
 In this celebratory volume, her colleagues pay tribute with a collection of critical essays whose subjects break new ground in Yiddish, Hebrew, Israeli, American, European, and Holocaust literature.

 A Biblical Translation in the Making: The Evolution and Impact of Saadia Gaon’s Tafsīr